XNBlank/discord-linux/README.md

 # Discord-Linux has been deprecated
 **Please use the official Linux Discord client for full features such as Push To Talk and Game Detection.**
-I will still be offering support for this version, but don't be expecting updates.
-If you wish to continue using custom CSS, and do not care about PTT or Game Detection, continue using Discord-Linux.

 [Canary announcement](https://www.reddit.com/r/discordapp/comments/4bu7lm/discord_linux_very_experimental_canary_release/)